Content

 At each stage of the journey, a customer interacts with a brand through various physical and digital touchpoints:

 Beyond exploring customer actions, it is critical to understand their emotional reactions at each stage of the journey.
-To do this, you will use emotional mapping methods to spot the stages that cause positive or negative emotions.
+To do this, you will use customer experience journey mapping methods to spot the stages that cause positive or negative emotions.
 This will help you identify problem areas that need improvement.

 The last step of the process is to visualize the data obtained as CJM.
 Use clear graphs and charts to display each stage, touchpoints, and customers’ emotional states.
 The visual map should be clear and easy to interpret by all team members.